Finding Peace Among the Crowds on Mykonos

 A row of windmills sits above the port on the Greek isle of Mykonos. (photo: Cameron Hewitt)

 Mykonos is the classic Greek-island stop and, along with Santorini, it's the most touristy.
-But being on Mykonos recently reminded me how enduringly charming the Greek islands are — even when they're extremely crowded.
+But being on Mykonos that day reminded me how enduringly charming the Greek islands are — if you can avoid those crowds.

-Mykonos' port, Chora, is a humble seafront village crouched behind a sandy harbor, thickly layered with blinding-white stucco, bright-blue trim, and bursting-purple bougainvilleas.
+Mykonos' port, Chora (more often referred to as "Mykonos town"), is a humble seafront village crouched behind a sandy harbor, thickly layered with blinding-white stucco, bright-blue trim, and bursting-purple bougainvilleas.
 Thank goodness for all that color, since otherwise this island — one of Greece's driest — would be various shades of dull-brown.
-On a ridge over town stretches a trademark row of five windmills, overlooking a tidy embankment so pretty they call it "Little Venice."
+On a ridge over town stretches a trademark row of six windmills, overlooking a tidy embankment so pretty they call it "Little Venice."

 The sea, the wind, the birds, and the weather-beaten little whitewashed churches all combine to give the town a vibrant allure.
 Everyone gathers in the cafés and pubs to nurse an ouzo or other drink, and to watch the sun set to the rhythm of the sloppy, slamming waves.